bbauska/W3Cx-5of5/README.md

   title="Unicode symbols snapshot"
   alt="Unicode symbols snapshot." />
 Text in a computer or on the Web is composed of characters.
-*Characters* represent letters of the alphabet, punctuation, or other symbols.</p>
+<i>Characters</i> represent letters of the alphabet, punctuation, or other
+symbols.</p>
 <p>Unicode is a universal character set, ie. a standard that defines, in
 one place, all the characters needed for writing languages in use on